 Protection – with limitations and/or conditions

-- Bankruptcy – The federal government provides protection to RDSPs, RRSPs, RRIFs and Deferred Profit Sharing Plans (DPSPs), in the event of bankruptcy only.
+- Bankruptcy – The federal government provides protection to registered disability savings plans (RDSPs), RRSPs, RRIFs, and deferred profit-sharing plans (DPSPs), in the event of bankruptcy only.

 Limitations of the bankruptcy legislation:

-- Contributions made within 12 months of declaring bankruptcy are not protected³.
+- Contributions made within 12 months of declaring bankruptcy aren’t protected.³

 You must be insolvent to go bankrupt.
-Just because you are in default with creditors doesn’t mean you can go bankrupt.
-In most situations, if you owe less than what you own, you are not insolvent, therefore you can’t go bankrupt and therefore you could have your RRSPs/RRIFs seized.
+Just because you’re in default with creditors doesn’t mean you can go bankrupt.
+In most situations, if you owe less than what you own, you’re not insolvent; therefore, you can’t go bankrupt and, therefore, you could have your RRSPs/RRIFs seized.

-- Another requirement is that there cannot be a fraudulent conveyance.
-In other words, the investments cannot have been deposited into an insurance investment merely to avoid existing creditors.
+- Another requirement is that there can’t be a fraudulent conveyance.
+In other words, the investments can’t have been deposited into an insurance investment merely to avoid existing creditors.

-Some provinces, specifically British Columbia and PEI have laws in place to protect RRSPs/RRIFs from creditors of an estate.
-In Ontario, it has been held⁴ that assets that go directly to a named beneficiary are also protected from creditors of the estate.
+Some provinces, specifically British Columbia and P.E.I., have laws in place to protect RRSPs/RRIFs from creditors of an estate.
+In Ontario, it has been held (Amherst Crane Rental v Perring) that assets going directly to a named beneficiary are also protected from creditors of the estate.

-It is important to note that when we speak of creditor protection, we are speaking of protection against the creditors of the owner of the assets or of the owner’s estate.
+It’s important to note that when we speak of creditor protection, we’re speaking of protection against the creditors of the assets’ owner or of the owner’s estate.

 The funds, once received by a beneficiary, whether in the form of a lump sum or as an income stream, are generally not protected from the creditors of that beneficiary.

-Creditor protection on non-registered investments and Tax-Free Savings Accounts (TFSAs) is still only available through an insurance company product with the same requirements as described earlier (i.e. that the appropriate beneficiary designation is made and that there is no fraudulent conveyance involved).
+Creditor protection on non-registered investments and tax-free savings accounts (TFSAs) is still only available through an insurance company product with the same requirements as described earlier (i.e., that the appropriate beneficiary designation is made and that there’s no fraudulent conveyance involved).

-Creditor Protection for a Registered Education Savings Plan (RESP) is generally not available even for an RESP with an insurance company.
-This is because the Income Tax Act (Canada) requires that an RESP be a trusteed arrangement and that the RESP Trust be the contract beneficiary.
-However, Alberta legislation now provides protection for assets held in an RESP and where used for post-secondary education purposes.
+Creditor protection for a registered education savings plan (RESP) is generally not available, even for RESPs with an insurance company.
+This is because the Income Tax Act (Canada) requires that RESPs be trusteed arrangements and that the RESP trust be the contract beneficiary.
+However, Alberta legislation now provides protection for assets held in RESPs and where used for post-secondary education purposes.

-If you are in British Columbia, Alberta, Saskatchewan, Manitoba, PEI or Newfoundland and Labrador, or have pension or locked-in plans, the protection available to you for registered retirement plans is very strong.
-In other situations, there will be more limitations.
-At the federal level you must be bankrupt.
-At the provincial level you must be invested in an insurance company product with an appropriate beneficiary designation and it cannot be a fraudulent conveyance.
-In addition, in Quebec your registered investment must qualify as an annuity.
+If you’re in British Columbia, Alberta, Saskatchewan, Manitoba, P.E.I., or Newfoundland and Labrador, or have pension or locked-in plans, the protection available to you for registered retirement plans is very strong.
+In other situations, there’ll be more limitations.
+At the federal level, you must be bankrupt.
+At the provincial level, you must be invested in an insurance company product with an appropriate beneficiary designation and it can’t be a fraudulent conveyance.
+In Quebec, your registered investment must also qualify as an annuity.

 For non-registered investments and TFSAs, the only products available to you for creditor protection are with an insurance company.
-Except for Alberta, creditor protection is not available for RESPs.
+Except for Alberta, creditor protection isn’t available for RESPs.

-1 Under certain circumstances assets that are otherwise creditor protected may be seizable if there is a court order to that effect.
-For example, family maintenance or support payments in case of divorce.
+1 Under certain circumstances, assets that are otherwise creditor protected may be seizable if there’s a court order to that effect — for example, family maintenance or support payments in case of divorce.
 2 Assets transferred from a Quebec regulated pension plan to a LIRA or a LIF are generally creditor protected.
-However, where assets are transferred from certain Quebec government pension plans to a LIRA or a LIF and where assets are transferred from a federally regulated pension plan to a locked-in RRSP, a restricted locked-in RRSP, a LIF or a restricted LIF, creditor protection may not apply.
+However, where assets are transferred from certain Quebec government pension plans to a LIRA or a LIF, and where assets are transferred from a federally regulated pension plan to a locked-in RRSP, a restricted locked-in RRSP, a LIF, or a restricted LIF, creditor protection may not apply.
 3 DPSP plans may contain withdrawal restriction provisions that may protect contributions made within 12 months of declaring bankruptcy from creditors.
-4 Amherst Crane Rental v Perrin, Ontario Court of Appeal 2004.